Why a Comparative Study of Food Systems?

-As global temperatures and populations rise, food availability and access become increasingly strained.
-In Ecuador and Malawi, study how food production, distribution, and consumption are affected by climate change, global trade, and historic inequalities.
-Learn about alternative farming practices, government programs, and innovative food safety and trade regulations from farmers, activists, and policy experts.
-Visit with farming families in Malawi and tour major farming hubs of Ecuador.
-Across differing contexts, explore gastronomy and culture as key drivers of economic growth, and the importance of celebrating food, while uncovering solutions that offer the most promise for sustainable food futures at local, national, and global levels.
+Rising global temperatures and growing populations are straining food availability and access.
+Journey from Georgia in the United States to Ecuador, Spain, and Malawi, as you study how food production, distribution, and consumption are affected by climate change, global trade, and historic inequalities.
+Learn from farmers, activists, and policy experts about alternative farming practices, government programs, and innovative food safety and trade regulations.
+See the University of Georgia’s precision agriculture lab in Tifton and compare it to small, organic, cooperative farms in other countries.
+Live with a farming family in Malawi, tour major farming hubs of Ecuador, and examine the complexity and disparity when tradition meets vanguard cuisine in Spain.
+Across continents, explore the importance of celebrating food and examine gastronomy as a key driver of economic growth.
+Uncover solutions that offer the most promise for sustainable food futures at local, national, and global levels.

 Explore a Day in the Life of an IHP student!